DataDog/documentation/content/en/service_catalog/setup.md

 You can populate your Datadog Service Catalog with services from your ServiceNow CMDB by using the Service Ingestion feature in the [Datadog-ServiceNow integration][16].

-## Manual Service Discovery through other Datadog Telemetries
+## Manual Service Discovery through other Datadog telemetries

 To discover additional services through existing Datadog telemetry such as infrastructure metrics, navigate to the [**Setup & Config** tab][3] on the top of the page and click on the **Import Entries** tab.
 You can import services from other Datadog telemetry containing the `DD_SERVICE` [tag][5].